 Your healthcare provider will ask about your health history and do a neurological exam.
 This includes:

 You may also need:

 MRI.
-This diagnostic test uses a combination of large magnets, sound waves, and a computer to make detailed pictures of organs and structures within the body.
+This diagnostic test uses a combination of large magnets and a computer to make detailed pictures of organs and structures within the body without the use of X-rays.
 It can find plaques or scarring caused by MS. Generally, a single attack along with certain patterns of changes in brain tissue seen on an MRI scan of the brain done with contrast can mean that you have MS.

 Evoked potentials.
 These tests record the brain's electrical response to visual, auditory, and sensory stimuli.
 These tests show if you have a slowing of messages in the different parts of the brain.

 Cerebrospinal fluid analysis.
 This is also called a spinal tap or lumbar puncture.
 It looks at the fluid taken from the spinal column to make an evaluation or diagnosis.
 This test checks for cellular and chemical abnormalities seen with MS.

 Blood tests.
 These are done to rule out other causes for various neurological symptoms.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Disease-modifying treatments.
 These directly target inflammation in the central nervous system.
 They help slow its deterioration.